Raise your expectations. There’s much to see in Twentynine Palms.

 Kitchen in the Desert

-Scarlett and I visited a hip restaurant one evening, Kitchen in the Desert.
-This outside kitchen and dining room features Caribbean inspired dishes, including many vegan offerings, but also hamburgers.
-Scarlett had a whole dish just full of mushrooms.
+We visited a hip restaurant one evening.
+Kitchen in the Desert is an outside kitchen and dining room featuring Caribbean inspired dishes, including many vegan offerings, and also hamburgers.
+My daughter had a whole dish just full of mushrooms.
 Overhead, triangular awnings made us feel were were in a Middle Eastern souk.
-Music which was funky, optimistic, full of feeling and the fresh sound of emotional longing, piped through the compound.

-Chairs, tables, and cactus surrounded us.
-Also a big mirrored disco ball, which was revolving, mounted to a stage.
-Our dinners were not huge (I think we had stumbled upon the small plates phenomenon and not realized it) but they were exquisitely prepared, with fragrant herbal notes and unique ingredients, and the pieces of pie we ordered afterwards were huge … and delicious as well.
-Not even a total lack of after dinner coffee (they had run out!) could dispel the magic feel of this place.
-Kitchen in the Desert was somehow connected to soul of the desert.
-The soul of the desert was full of mystery and optimism.
-And large pieces of strawberry rhubarb pie.
+Music which was funky, optimistic, full of feeling and the fresh sound of emotional longing piped through the compound.
+Unique chairs, tables, and cactus surrounded us.
+Also a big mirrored disco ball, which was revolving.
+Our dinners were not huge (I think we had stumbled upon the small plates phenomenon and not realized it) but they were exquisitely prepared, with fragrant herbal notes.
+Kitchen in the Desert was somehow connected to soul of the desert, full of mystery and optimism.
+We finished off with large pieces of strawberry rhubarb pie.

 The Observatory and a Dark Sky Park

 Joshua Tree National Park is a dark sky park.
 This is an international designation that denotes a low level of lights in the neighborhood, That leads to the ability to see the stars and celestial bodies with unusual clarity.
 We did not get to try star gazing, which was a slight disappointment.
 However, there is a small observatory at the entrance to the park.
 We did get to stop and see the park surrounding that.
 Instructors hold sky watching events on a monthly basis.
-Scarlett and I enjoyed walking around a monumental model of the solar system, and a mega-sized sun dial.
+We enjoyed walking around a monumental model of the solar system, and a mega-sized sun dial.
 We saw various science-themed art and enjoyed building our own artwork with rocks in an area designated for this.

 Crazy Artist in the Desert Vibe